404person1/the-funny/README.md

 # information
-intended to be a port of revised's battle stuff, it is currently in its infancy and will likely remain so for the foreseeable future because i am a slow worker
+intended to be a port of touhoumon revised's battle stuff, it is currently in its infancy and will likely remain so for the foreseeable future because i am a slow worker